sspre

 pre = SSPRE(protein, tau_c=5, t_delay=16, R_2D=10, W_H=600000000)

-# spin label at residue 42 (CB atom by default)
+# spin label at residue 42; uses the calibrated label-cloud model by default

 intensity_ratio, gamma2 = pre.generate_PRE_profile(label_position=42)